merlinpr4/Nursing-Home-SQL/README.md

 # Nursing-Home-SQL
-An SQL database on an nursing home
+An SQL database on an nursing home read sql report for further detail